zapaishchykova/SegmentationReview/README.md

     ```
     The images should be in NIfTI format (`.nii.gz`), with corresponding segmentation masks labeled `_mask.nii.gz`.

+An example dataset of T1w brain scans and their corresponding brain segmentations is provided in the `example_data` folder with already reviewed images.
+You can use this dataset to test the extension.
+If you want to review the images yourself, you can delete the `annotations.csv` file and start the review process from scratch.

 2. **Load the dataset into 3D Slicer:** After starting 3D Slicer, open `File -> Add Data` from the main menu, then select the folder containing the images and masks and press `OK`.
 After loading, you will see how many images are loaded under the _Checked_ status.
 If the path is opened for the first time, an `annotations.csv` file will be created in the same folder.
 This file will contain the results of the rating and will be automatically updated after each rating.
 Additionally, the `annotations.csv` file allows you to restore the annotation process in case of a crash or if there are too many images to rate in one session.

 3. **Assign a Likert score to each image:** In the "SegmentationReview" module, click on the `Likert rating` tab, select the image, and then select a rating from the drop-down menu (ranging from _Acceptable with no changes_ to _Unacceptable and not visible_).
 When you're done, click `Save and Next` to move to the next image.
 The results will be automatically saved in the `annotations.csv` file.